andysabbatini-jpg/litm-color-override/README.md

 • Statuses are always green

-In addtion, the module also standardizes font color for tags and statuse (for readability with this color scheme), and ensures a visual indicator for all negative tags and stauses.
+In addtion, the module also standardizes font color for tags and statuses (for readability with this color scheme), and ensures a visual indicator for all negative tags and stauses.

 The change is purely visual and does not alter mechanics or data.